Marlborough Town Council

 Declared a Climate Emergency in 2020 and in 2021 we adopted our "Environment and Climate Protection Policy Statement".

-Held a Dark Skies festival to highlight light pollution.
+Held a Dark Skies festival in 2021 to highlight light pollution.

 Replaced diesel tools with electric, and we're testing electric vehicles.